“I’ve found a home in the shed”

 We aim to reduce social isolation & loneliness through activities where people can build genuine lasting friendships, improve their physical & mental wellbeing and develop their capacity to share their skills and knowledge with others in the community.

 We are a registered Scottish Charitable Incorporated Organisation, so when you join us, you are joining a community of people who are working together for our common good, you share that responsibility and will have a say in what we do.
+We have been awarded the Kings Award for Voluntary Service in recognition of the voluntary work we do in our community.

 Our membership is open to anyone over 18 years old and includes people from all walks of life.